picoxr/Broadcast/README.md

 Pico Broadcast Platform consists of two parts: Server and Client.Open-sourced codes includes both parts,to watch the project effect,we need:

-I.Copy the "pre resource" folder under the broadcast server to the root directory of the device system, if the folder already exists in the directory, merge the folder;
+Copy the "pre resource" folder under the broadcast server to the root directory of the device system, if the folder already exists in the directory, merge the folder;
-II.
-Copy broadcast_client.apk to the root directory of the system;
-III.Copy the application to be broadcast controlled to the root directory; (if the application is not broadcast controlled, ignore this step)

 Note:The APK packaged on the client needs to be signed, and the signing account can be provided by contacting Pico technical support.